THIS SYLLABUS IS A WORK IN PROGRESS

 Regular Presentations (Updates)

 Starting in week 7, each group will be expected to make weekly status updates in class (typically) on Thursdays on its progress toward their projects.
-Although some weeks 5-minute updates will be sufficient, every other week groups will need to present a more thorough update.
-See the schedule for more details on when your group does which presentation.

 End of the Semester (Public) Presentations